mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 All commands require the monitor instance name as the first parameters.
 Additional parameters must be provided depending on the command.

-Note that as maxctrl itself has a timeout of 10000 milliseconds, if a timeout larger than that is provided to any command, the timeout of maxctrl must also be increased.
+Note that as maxctrl itself has a timeout of 10 seconds, if a timeout larger than that is provided to any command, the timeout of maxctrl must also be increased.
 For instance:
 ```